Paradise underfoot: a Persian carpet at Nuffield Place

 At Nuffield Place, Oxfordshire, a Persian carpet adorns the floor of the Drawing Room.
 Teeming with lush, vibrant images of blossoming vines and perching birds, it presents a dazzling vision of springtime.

-As Ramadan – one of the biggest holidays of the religious calendar – falls in Spring this year, Christo Kefalas, World Cultures Curator, takes a closer look at the influence of Islamic decorative arts on Persian carpet design.
+As Ramadan – one of the biggest holidays of the religious calendar – falls in Spring this year, Christo Kefalas, Senior National Curator of Global & Inclusive Histories, takes a closer look at the influence of Islamic decorative arts on Persian carpet design.

 Spring has sprung